-Notes: Income categories derived from the imputed household income variable as described in Box 1.
-Categories represent shares of households ranked from poorest to richest in each year.
-Flush toilets include flush toilets connected to public sewerage system, septic tank or conservancy tank, or pour bucket-flush toilet connected to a septic tank or seepage pit.
-Pit latrines include pit latrines with(out) ventilation pipe and pit latrines without ventilation pipes either without slab or open pit.
-Bucket toilets include all bucket toilets, whether collected by the municipality or emptied by the household.
+Notes: Income categories are derived from the imputed household income variable as described in Box 1.
+The categories represent shares of households ranked from poorest to richest in each year.
+Flush toilets include those connected to a public sewerage system, septic tank, conservancy tank, or pour bucket-flush toilets linked to a septic tank or seepage pit.
+Pit latrines encompass those with or without ventilation pipes, as well as those without slabs or open pits.
+Bucket toilets refer to all bucket toilets, whether collected by the municipality or emptied by the household.

-Pit latrines are the dominant type of toilet in traditional rural areas, even amongst quintile five households, while in commercial agricultural areas around two-thirds of households in quintiles one and two are reliant on pit latrines.
-Households without adequate sanitation may incur additional healthcare costs due to increased exposure to waterborne diseases.
-Inadequate sanitation facilities can thus also negatively impact productivity and educational outcomes.
-The sicknesses associated with poor quality facilities may disrupt learning and lead to absenteeism, and ultimately hinder educational attainment.
+Pit latrines are the predominant type of toilet in traditional rural areas, even among quintile five households, while in commercial agricultural areas, around two-thirds of households in quintiles one and two rely on pit latrines.
+Households without adequate sanitation may face additional healthcare costs due to increased exposure to waterborne diseases.
+Inadequate sanitation facilities can also negatively impact productivity and educational outcomes.
+The illnesses associated with poor-quality facilities may disrupt learning, lead to absenteeism, and ultimately hinder educational attainment.

-5.3.3 Electricity
+5.3.3.
+ELECTRICITY

-Between 2011 and 2023, household access to electricity access improved nationally (Table 10): the proportion of households with access to electricity increased from 83.6 percent in 2011 to 94.5 percent in 2023, an increase of 13.0 percent or almost 11 percentage points.
-This expansion of access has been driven by strong gains in rural areas (+26.1 percent), amongst African-headed households (+16.9 percent), amongst poor households (+18.0 percent), and amongst households that reside in informal dwellings (+17.0 percent).
-By 2023, therefore, access rates for all categories of households were above 90 percent, with the only exceptions being households in informal dwellings (81.8 percent) and rural households (80.8 percent).
+Between 2011 and 2023, household access to electricity improved nationally (Table 10): the proportion of households with electricity access increased from 83.6 per cent in 2011 to 94.5 per cent in 2023, a rise of 13.0 per cent or almost 11 percentage points.
+This expansion has been driven by strong gains in rural areas (+26.1 per cent), among African-headed households (+16.9 per cent), among poor households (+18.0 per cent), and among households residing in informal dwellings (+17.0 per cent).
+By 2023, therefore, access rates for all categories of households were above 90 per cent, with the only exceptions being households in informal dwellings (81.8 per cent) and rural households (80.8 per cent).

-Table 10.
+TABLE 10.
 Household access to electricity, 2011-2023